zerzym/brickly/README.md

 This was meant to be a (decently-sized game) project but due to loss of interest, the game will be left at a simple demo instead.

+I had issues with git, so there is no commit history.
+I am sorry for the inconvenience.

 ---
 _Todo_